Trevor Jones (Canadian politician): Provincial politics

-In December 2021, Jones was appointed by the Progressive Conservative Party of Ontario as the party's nominee for Chatham-Kent—Leamington in the 2022 Ontario general election after incumbent MPP Rick Nicholls was kicked out of the part in August 2020 for refusing to get the COVID-19 vaccine.
+In December 2021, Jones was appointed by the Progressive Conservative Party of Ontario as the party's nominee for Chatham-Kent—Leamington in the 2022 Ontario general election after incumbent MPP Rick Nicholls was kicked out of the party in August 2020 for refusing to get the COVID-19 vaccine.
 On June 2, 2022, Jones was elected, defeating an Ontario New Democratic Party challenger and Nicholls.

 On June 29, 2022, Jones was appointed as Parliamentary Assistant to the Minister of Agriculture, Food and Rural Affairs.
 On September 22, 2023, he additionally became Deputy Government House Leader.
 On March 28, 2024, he switched Parliamentary Assistant roles, being assigned to the Minister of Economic Development, Job Creation and Trade.

 On June 6, 2024, Jones became the Associate Minister of Emergency Preparedness and Response, dropping his Parliamentary Assistant and house leadership duties shortly afterwards.
 On February 27, 2025, Jones was reelected in the Ontario general election with over 52% of the vote.
 On March 19, he was promoted to Minister of Agriculture, Food and Agribusiness, replacing Rob Flack.